Year 2 consists of:

 You can choose from 2 tracks, each containing a number of specialisations:

 - Track History (specialisation package V1 to V4)

 - Track International Relations (specialisation package V5 to V7)

 If you wish to add courses from another specialisation to your programme, you may do so as electives.

-Did you start before 2019-2020 and have not yet completed all your specialisation courses?
+Did you enroll in the BA History in 2019-2020 or earlier and have you not yet completed all your specialisation courses?
 Then check the Education and Examination Regulations to see which courses you still need to take.

-In addition to your specialisation, in block 1 and 2 you will also follow a Writing course (block 1) and a Research course (block 2) within either the History track (specialisation package V1-V4) or International Relations track (specialisation package V5-V7).
+In addition to your specialisation, in block 1 and 2 you will also follow a Writing course (Writing Skills in block 1) and an Academic context course (Theory of History in block 2) within either the History track (specialisation package V1-V4) or International Relations track (specialisation package V5-V7).

 Block 3 and 4: Elective courses